banisterious/obsidian-oneirometrics/docs/USAGE.md

 ## Quick Start

-1. Install the plugin from the Obsidian Community Plugins
+1. **Enable the Plugin**
+   - Open Obsidian Settings
-2. Open Settings > Community Plugins > OneiroMetrics
+   - Go to Community Plugins
-3. Configure your metrics and project note path
-4. Add dream metrics to your notes using the callout format
-5. Use the ribbon icon or command palette to analyze your dreams
+   - Enable OneiroMetrics

+2. **View Mode Requirements**
-6. **Important**: Always use Reading View mode when working with OneiroMetrics notes
+   - OneiroMetrics requires Reading View mode
+   - See [View Mode Requirements](VIEW_MODE.md) for detailed information
+   - Switch to Reading View using the button in the top-right corner

+3. **Add Dream Metrics**
+   - Open a dream journal entry
+   - Click the "Add Dream Metrics" button in the ribbon
+   - Select metrics to add
+   - Click "Add Selected Metrics"

 ## View Mode Requirements

-OneiroMetrics is optimized for Reading View mode.
-While Live Preview is supported, you may experience some layout inconsistencies.
-The plugin will show a notice when you open a OneiroMetrics note in Live Preview mode.
+OneiroMetrics is designed to work exclusively with Reading View mode in Obsidian.
+For detailed information about view mode requirements, limitations, and future enhancements, please refer to the [View Mode Requirements](VIEW_MODE.md) document.

+### Quick Reference
+- Always use Reading View mode for optimal functionality
+- Switch to Reading View using the button in the top-right corner
+- Enable "Default to Reading View" in Obsidian settings if desired
+- See [View Mode Requirements](VIEW_MODE.md) for best practices and technical details

 ### Future Enhancements